PrimeAC/IRC-Labs/README.md

 # IRC-Labs
-Repository for the chair of Introduction to Computer Networks with the material used in labs.
+Repository for the class of Introduction to Computer Networks with the material used in labs.